skip to main content

 Mr. Horwitz is a member of the Board of Trustees of the Children's Aid Society.
 He earned a BA from the University of Virginia in 1994.

-Mr. Nicolaou is currently Chief Financial Officer at Mana Products, the world’s leading contract and private label cosmetics manufacturer, based in Long Island City.
-Previously, he worked for Unilever for 17 years and at his last position with Unilever he served the CFO of the Pepsi/Lipton Partnership, a $500 million joint venture between Unilever and Pepsi.
+Mr. Nicolaou has served as the Chief Financial Officer at Mana Products, the world’s leading contract and private label cosmetics manufacturer, based in Long Island City.
+Previously, he worked for Unilever for 17 years and at his last position with Unilever, he served the CFO of the Pepsi/Lipton Partnership, a $500 million joint venture between Unilever and Pepsi.
 Prior to Unilever, Mr. Nicolaou worked at Deloitte & Touche in New York City.
 Nicos was born and raised in Larnaca, Cyprus.
 In 1985, he came to the U.S. to pursue his college education.
 He attended LaGuardia Community College before receiving a BBA in Accounting from Baruch College and an MBA in International Finance from Saint John’s University.
 He is a licensed CPA in the state of New York.

 Dr. Henry Saltiel